MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 Congratulations!
 You have successfully created a Xamarin.iOS app and a binding library, which consumes a Swift framework.
 The application above will successfully run on iOS 12.2+ because starting from this iOS version [Apple introduced ABI stability](https://swift.org/blog/swift-5-1-released/) and every iOS starting 12.2+ includes Swift runtime libraries, which could be used to run your application compiled with Swift 5.1+.
 If you need to add support for earlier iOS versions, there are a few more steps to accomplish.

 1. In order to add support for iOS 12.1 and earlier you want to ship specific Swift dylibs used to compile your framework.
-In order to do that you need the [Xamarin.iOS.SwiftRuntimeSupport](https://www.nuget.org/packages/Xamarin.iOS.SwiftRuntimeSupport/) nuget package to process and copy required libs with your IPA.
-Add the nuget reference to your target project and rebuild the application.
-No further steps are required, the nuget package will install specific tasks which are executed with the build process, identify required Swift dylibs and package them with the final IPA.
+In order to do that you need the [Xamarin.iOS.SwiftRuntimeSupport](https://www.nuget.org/packages/Xamarin.iOS.SwiftRuntimeSupport/) NuGet package to process and copy required libs with your IPA.
+Add the NuGet reference to your target project and rebuild the application.
+No further steps are required, the NuGet package will install specific tasks which are executed with the build process, identify required Swift dylibs and package them with the final IPA.

 2. In order to submit the app to the app store you want to use Xcode and distribute option, which will update the IPA file and Swift SupportFolder dylibs so it will be accepted by the AppStore: